-In the early days, most families lived up in Jockville, the hill behind the Port of Churchill.
+In the early days, most families lived up in Jockville, the hill behind the Port of Churchill near Cape Merry – no one is really quite sure why its called Jockville.
 Back then, it was a collection of tar-paper shacks with limited power supplied by the Port’s steam house.
-Families grew gardens of onions, carrots and lettuce in the summer and collected chunk of ice for melt water in the winter.
-Most water was chopped and carried from Isabelle Lake, five miles to the east.
+Only a couple shacks remain today, pretty dilapidated but still with a great view of the bay.

 Closer to the river, a collection of prospector tents signified the Dene and Metis families that had traditionally traded with the Hudson Bay Post, Fort Churchill, still on the west side of the river.
 Sled dogs were tethered here and there but aside from that there wasn’t much traffic up at Jockville.

 Families grew tiny gardens of onions, carrots and lettuce in the summer and set nets in the tidal zone for grayling and char.
 Beluga whales were harvested on days off, the meat and oil sold to top up your annual income.
 In the summer, residents played baseball, fished and went for walks along the coast.
 For those who stayed the winter, most water was chopped and carried from Isabelle Lake, five miles to the east.
 Most headed back south or further north, spending much of the winter out on the trapline.